grey-dev-0/oaters/docs/development/frontend-architecture.md

 1. Check JavaScript syntax with `npm run lint`
 2. Verify all component imports are correct
 3. Run `npm run build` locally to reproduce production issues
+## Independent Applications Architecture

+Unlike traditional SPAs (Single Page Applications), OATERS treats each Blade view as an **independent frontend application**:

+- **No global app.js**: Each page loads only what it needs
+- **Isolated Vue applications**: Multiple Vue apps can coexist without conflicts
+- **Page-specific bundles**: Better performance through code splitting
+- **Server-side coordination**: Communication between pages happens via Laravel routes
+- **Independent entry points**: Each Blade view has its own corresponding JavaScript entry point

+### How It Works

+When a user navigates to a Blade view, Vite loads the corresponding JavaScript entry point which:
+1. Creates a new Vue application instance
+2. Registers only the components needed for that page
+3. Mounts the app to the page's DOM
+4. Runs independently until the user navigates to another page

+This approach provides better performance, modularity, and eliminates common SPA complexity like global state management and routing.